jjmedinaariza/modelling_book/docs/03-visualisation.md

 For example, most data visualisation experts agree that you should not use 3D graphics unless there is a meaning to the third dimension.
 So using 3D graphics just for decoration, as in [this case](https://mir-s3-cdn-cf.behance.net/project_modules/disp/2505dd10837923.56030acd2ef20.jpg) is normally frowned upon.
 However there are cases when including a third dimension is vital to communicating your findings.
 See this [example](http://www.visualisingdata.com/2015/03/when-3d-works/).

 Also often certain chart types are vilified.
-For example, the pie chart is one such example.
+For example, the [*pie chart*](https://en.wikipedia.org/wiki/Pie_chart) is one such example.
 A lot of people (including your course leader) really dislike pie charts, e.g. see [here](http://www.storytellingwithdata.com/blog/2011/07/death-to-pie-charts) or [here](http://www.businessinsider.com/pie-charts-are-the-worst-2013-6?IR=T).
 If you want to display proportion, research indicates that a square pie chart is more likely to be interpreted correctly by viewers see [here](https://eagereyes.org/blog/2016/a-reanalysis-of-a-study-about-square-pie-charts-from-2009).

-Also, in some cases bar plots can hide important features of your data, and might not be the most appropriate means for comparison:
+Also, in some cases bar plots (if used to visualise quantitative variables) can hide important features of your data, and might not be the most appropriate means for comparison:

 ![](imgs/barbarplots.jpg)